googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 ![Radial gradient with one circle contained within the other, pad extend mode.](images/colr_radial_gradients_circle_within_circle_pad.png)

-**Figure 5.24 Radial gradient with one circle contained within the other, pad extend mode.**
+**Figure 5.24 Radial gradient with one circle contained within the other, pad extend mode**

 ![Radial gradient with one circle contained within the other, repeat extend mode.](images/colr_radial_gradients_circle_within_circle_repeat.png)

-**Figure 5.25 Radial gradient with one circle contained within the other, repeat extend mode.**
+**Figure 5.25 Radial gradient with one circle contained within the other, repeat extend mode**

 ![Radial gradient with one circle contained within the other, reflect extend mode.](images/colr_radial_gradients_circle_within_circle_reflect.png)

-**Figure 5.26 Radial gradient with one circle contained within the other, reflect extend mode.**
+**Figure 5.26 Radial gradient with one circle contained within the other, reflect extend mode**

 NOTE: When a radial gradient is combined with a transformation (see 5.7.11.1.5), the appearance will be the same as if the geometry of the two circles were